anet-be/lua-yottadb/docs/proposal.md

    - Done: ydb.set(glvn, sub1, sub2, ..., value) to become equivalent to ydb.set(glvn, {sub1, sub2, ...}, value) for the sake of consistency with get() and node()
 8.
 9. Done: make `pairs()` work as expected
-   - Also made iterator node._subscripts() work differently than key.subscripts().
+   - Also made iterator node:subscripts() work differently than key.subscripts().
 The old one started at the current subscript and produced *sibling* subscripts at the same level until the end of the collation.
 The new one iterates all *child* subscripts of the specified node.
 I'm not sure whether the old one was intended or a bug, but the new one makes much more sense to me: to iterate over a whole node's children.

 10. Skip: making nodes act like specific integer-indexed Lua list-type tables because it would generate inefficient db code; also unlikely to be used:

    - Considered making ipairs() work using `__index()` from Lua 5.2 but later Lua versions implement `ipairs()` by invoking `__index()`.
 So that would require making node index by an *integer* to act differently than indexing a node by a *string* as follows:

      - `node['abc']`  => produces a new node so that `node.abc.def.ghi` works
-     - but `node[1]`  => would have to produce value `note(1)._value` for ipairs() to work This integer/string distinction can easily be done, but creates an unexpected syntax inconsistency.
+     - but `node[1]`  => would have to produce value `note(1).value` for ipairs() to work This integer/string distinction can easily be done, but creates an unexpected syntax inconsistency.

      Instead, use pairs() with numeric subscripts or a numeric `for` as follows: